 Here at Byrdie, we can talk skin all day.
-If you're as immersed in the beauty world as we are, you know how exciting it is uncovering a new skincare wonder, and the latest ingredient we've been eyeing could already be sitting in your kitchen pantry.
-Olive oil may be a cooking staple and essential ingredient for our health, but research shows that olive oil may prevent signs of premature aging and sun damage.
+If you're as immersed in the beauty world as we are, you know how exciting it is to uncover a new skincare wonder, and the latest ingredient we've been eyeing could already be sitting in your kitchen pantry.
+Olive oil may be a cooking staple and essential ingredient for our health, but research shows that olive oil may also prevent sun damage.
 It's true—using olive oil for your skin hosts a slew of benefits.
 Aesthetic plastic surgeon Paul Lorenc agrees: "Olive oil contains antioxidants that fight free-radical damage, as well as an ingredient called squalene, which is extremely hydrating.
 It's been used on skin since ancient times—even Cleopatra was a fan."
-From using it in the hair to using it on the eyebrows, olive oil isn't new to the beauty industry, yet still there's a lot to learn about its efficacy.
+From using it in the hair to using it on the eyebrows, olive oil isn't new to the beauty industry, yet still, there's a lot to learn about its efficacy.
 Keep scrolling to find out all there is to know about olive oil for skin.

 TYPE OF INGREDIENT: Emollient, antioxidant, anti-inflammatory.

 MAIN BENEFITS: Moisturizes dry skin, protects against premature aging, manages sun damage.

 WHO SHOULD USE IT: In general, most skin types can benefit from olive oil, but those with sensitive, acne-prone skin should steer clear.

 HOW OFTEN CAN YOU USE IT: Olive oil is safe to use on the skin daily.